Pont de Neuilly station: Access

-Each stair hopper has the particularity, treated in flat brown tiles laid vertically and aligned.
+Each stair hopper has the particularity of being treated in flat brown tiles laid vertically and aligned.

 Station layout

 Platforms

 Pont de Neuilly is a standard configuration station.
 It has two platforms, 105 meters long, separated by the metro tracks and the vault is elliptical.
 The decoration is in the Ouï-dire green style.
 The lighting canopies, of the same colour, are supported by curved braces in the shape of a scythe.
 The direct lighting is white as well as, unlike most light canopies of this style, indirect lighting.
 The white ceramic tiles are flat and cover the walls, vault, tunnel exits and outlets of the corridors.
 The advertising frames are green and cylindrical and the name of the station is inscribed in Parisine font on enamelled plates.
 The platforms are tiled in anthracite grey and equipped with green Motte style shell seats as well platform screen doors.

 Bus connections

 The station is served by bus lines 43, 73, 93, 157, 158, 174 and 176 of the RATP Bus Network and by lines N11, N24 and N153 of the Noctilien night bus service.

 Some of these lines terminate at the bus station overlooking the station; this space is extended to the northwest by an esplanade from which emerges a view of the business district of La Défense.